Exercises For Over 50 Beginners

 Ankle pumps are exercises that target the ankle joint and help improve mobility and circulation.
 Sit on a chair with your feet flat on the ground.
 Start by flexing your feet, pulling your toes towards your shins as much as possible.
 Hold for a few seconds and then point your feet away from you, pointing your toes downwards.
 Continue alternating between flexing and pointing your feet for several repetitions.
 Ankle pumps can be done several times throughout the day, especially if you’ve been sitting for long periods.
 They help warm up the ankles, increase joint mobility, and prevent stiffness.

-See also Workouts For Over 50
+See also Exercises For Over 50 And Out Of Shape

 Wrist Rolls